Position

 How to become a Structures Mechanic?

-First, gaining the right education is crucial.
-Most employers look for candidates with a high school diploma or GED.
-Some may prefer a post-secondary education in a related field.
-This education can provide the basic skills needed for the job.
+First, gaining a solid education is essential.
+Most employers prefer candidates with a high school diploma or GED.
+Some may also require a vocational school degree in welding, machinery maintenance, or a similar field.
+Training programs can provide hands-on experience and teach necessary skills.

 1. Obtain a high school diploma or GED.